A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 For culture cravers: Feast Café Bistro

-Get a taste of Indigenous culture at Feast Café Bistro where chef Christa Bruneau-Guenther pays homage to her heritage with a menu that includes the Sundance Indian Taco, piled with slow-roasted maple chipotle chicken and all the toppings.
-Leave room for the Saskatoon Smoothie, made with local berries.
+Get a taste of Indigenous culture at Feast Café Bistro where chef Christa Bruneau-Guenther pays homage to her heritage with a menu that includes the Sundance Tipi Taco, piled with slow-roasted maple chipotle chicken and all the toppings.
+Leave room for a cup of Homestyle Bison Chili.

 For nature lovers: Buffalo Stone Café

 After exploring FortWhyte Alive, a nature centre and wildlife refuge inside the city limits, order lunch at the Buffalo Stone Café—try the roasted beet and dragon kale salad.
-Much of the produce used in the restaurant is grown on the facility’s farm, which holds a weekly summer market on Tuesdays.
+Much of the produce used in the restaurant is grown on the facility’s farm, which holds a weekly summer market on Sundays and Tuesdays until October 8, 2019.